franccy29/franccy29/README.md

-- 👋 Hi, I’m @franccy29
+- 👋 Hi, I’m François Martineau
-- 👀 I’m interested in ...
+- 👀 I’m interested in web developpement.
-- 🌱 I’m currently learning ... in a web bootcamp
+- 🌱 I’m currently learning GSAP and .net core 6
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... franccy29@gmail.com
+- 📫 How to reach me ... https://www.linkedin.com/in/francois-martineau97/

 <!---
 franccy29/franccy29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.